Last Updated on March 10, 2021 by Julia Wilson

 Also called: Pituitary gigantism or hypersomatotropism.

-GH not only stimulates growth and cell regeneration, but it is also an insulin sensitivity modulator and an insulin antagonist, which means it blocks the effects of insulin, a hormone which controls levels of glucose in the blood.
+GH not only stimulates growth and cell regeneration, but it is also an insulin sensitivity modulator and an insulin antagonist, which means it blocks the effects of insulin, a hormone that controls levels of glucose in the blood.

 Acromegaly typically affects middle-aged to male domestic shorthair or longhair cats.
 The median age is 11 years.

-Excess of the GH causes enlargement of the extremities (head, feet, jaw, skull) soft tissues (tongue, heart, kidneys, liver) and increased muscle mass and abdominal enlargement, however, most obvious signs appear to be on the head with a protruding mandible (lower jaw) and wide head.
+Excess of the GH causes enlargement of the extremities (head, feet, jaw, skull) soft tissues (tongue, heart, kidneys, liver) and increased muscle mass and abdominal enlargement, however, the most obvious signs appear to be on the head with a protruding mandible (lower jaw) and wide head.